-Research team: Dr Ivano Alogna (Project Lead), Prof. Duncan Fairgrieve, Dr Jean-Pierre Gauci, Alina Holzhausen, Aditi Shetye, Lise Smit and Anthony Wenton, British Institute of International and Comparative Law (BIICL).
+Research team: Dr Ivano Alogna (Project Lead), Prof Duncan Fairgrieve, Dr Jean-Pierre Gauci, Dr Irene Pietropaoli, Lise Smit, Alina Holzhausen, Aditi Shetye, and Anthony Wenton, British Institute of International and Comparative Law (BIICL).

 The research team is supported by a Core Group of experts in corporate climate litigation and related areas, from around the world.
-These experts are drawn from science, the judiciary, legal practice, and academia.
+These experts are drawn from academia, science, and legal practice.

 On 17 November 2022, the project was formally launched at a webinar on 'Global Perspectives on Corporate Climate Legal Tactics: Developing a Comparative Toolbox for Corporate Climate Litigation.